 What is it?

-Unlimited jump time for Junior Jumpers (children under 125cm in height) anytime between 9am-12pm, Tuesdays-Thursdays, during the public-school terms.
+Unlimited jump time for Junior Jumpers (children under 125cm in height who can walk unassisted) anytime between 9am – 12pm, Tuesdays – Thursdays, during the public-school terms.
 Children will have access to trampolines as well as a brand-new, fully equipped soft play area designed to engage all the senses.

-R145 per ticket with the parent/guardian able to jump too. this also allows a flexible check-in time where you don’t have to book on the hour.
-The ticket does exclude official BOUNCE grip socks which you can purchase at check-in for R30.00
+R199 per ticket with the parent/guardian able to jump too.
+This also allows a flexible check-in time where you don’t have to book on the hour.
+The ticket includes a water/coffee however does exclude official BOUNCE grip socks which you can purchase at check-in for R45.00 per pair.